Privacy Policy

 c) advertising vendors, including social media services who may provide us with information such as interactions with our marketing emails, social media posts, and other advertisements; and

-d) market research firms, survey companies, and event organisers (for example, trade shows, professional events, conferences, and seminars we attend) that may provide us with information about you, including contact details (such as your name, email address, physical address, and phone number), information about your professional affiliations and employment, and information relating to your use of our Services and Websites, your business, and your use of artificial intelligence (collectively “Market Research Information”).
+d) market research firms, survey companies, and event organisers (for example, trade shows, professional events, conferences, and seminars we attend) that may provide us with information about you, including contact details (such as your name, email address, physical address, and phone number), information about your professional affiliations and employment, and information relating to your use of our Services and Websites, your business, and your use of artificial intelligence.

 ((a), (b), (c), and (d) collectively “Information Collected From Third Parties”).

-We collect publicly available information about customers and prospects to help offer and provide our Services.
+We collect publicly available information, including information made publicly available on social media or professional websites, about customers and prospects to help offer and provide our Services.

 We use publicly available information (for example, judgments, decisions, public filings, etc.,) to develop, train, and improve our AI platform (“Publicly Available Information”).

-For more information on the sources of information used to train, maintain, and develop our AI platform and the steps we take to minimise the privacy impact on individuals, please see here for more details.
+For more information on the sources of information used to train, maintain, and develop our AI platform and the steps we take to protect individuals’ privacy, please see our Privacy Center.

 3. How We Use Personal Data